-However, it's also good practice to schedule routine inspections with a professional, such as an industrial door supplier, as they will have good knowledge of the products, possible related issues and will carry stock of spare parts.
-An industrial door supplier may also be able to upgrade the equipment for you in time, when/if doors require replacement.
+However, it's also good practice to schedule routine inspections with a professional, such as an industrial door supplier, since they will have good knowledge of the doors and any possible related issues, and will also carry a stock of spare parts.
+An industrial door supplier may also be able to upgrade your equipment if and when the doors require replacement.

-Fees for a Rapid Door Service Call could vary from $95.00 +GST for an inspection, up to $300.00 +GST for inspection and service.
-By comparison, a repair bill when something goes wrong with your door can run to anything from $1,500.00 up to $6,000, depending on the nature of the damage or failures.
+Fees for a rapid door service call could vary from $95+gst for an inspection, up to $300+gst for inspection and service.
+By comparison, a repair bill when something goes wrong with your door can run to anything from $1,500 up to $6,000, depending on the nature of the damage or failures.

 There could be several reasons for your rapid door to stick in one position or another:

 Check to be sure there is nothing in the path or across the face of the sensors.
-It is not uncommon for Service Technicians to be called to a malfunctioning door, -only to remove a spider web, -or somebody’s jacket covering the photo-electric sensors!
+It's not uncommon for service technicians to be called to a malfunctioning door, only to remove a spiderweb or somebody’s jacket covering the photoelectric sensors!

-Track Obstruction – Sometimes accidental damage to the door guides can be enough to cause the door to jam or bind during operation.
-Examine your tracks for potential damage like dents and kinks.
-Look at your curtain in the open position to see if it is hanging unevenly.
+Track obstruction – Sometimes accidental damage to the door guides can be enough to cause the door to jam or bind during operation.
+Examine the tracks for potential damage like dents and kinks; and look at your door curtain in the open position to see if it is hanging unevenly.
 If the track is damaged or the door is hanging unevenly, it may be time to call a professional for repairs.

-b) The movement of the rapid door is uneven or jerky.
+b) The movement of the rapid door is uneven or jerky

 Many conventional rapid doors have 2-4 extension springs, holding tension on the door curtain.
-These springs are under significant tension and are dangerous if handled by untrained mechanics.Therefore, it is necessary to call a professional for any repairs to this type of spring mechanism to avoid serious injury.
+These springs are under significant tension and are dangerous if handled by untrained mechanics.
+That's why it's necessary to call a professional for any repairs to this type of spring mechanism to avoid serious injury.

 Brake issues – Many automatic doors are electromechanically braked.
 These components work continuously at high inductive voltage and wear out over time.
 As they wear, it is not uncommon for relays and brake rectifiers to become faulty causing the brake to engage intermittently, which will show up as jerky door operation.

-c) Your rapid door makes loud noises when opening or closing.
+c) Your rapid door makes loud noises when opening or closing

 Lubrication Issue - Squealing, screeching, or grinding noises from your door may be indicative of a lack of lubricant or an accumulation of dirt or debris in the tracks.
 When removing debris, do not use harsh chemicals to clean the tracks.
 Once the track is clean, check with your supplier whether you should coat it with lubricant designed especially for rapid doors, if possible.
 Never lubricate door components without the instruction of the door manufacturer.
 Application of poor or incorrect lubricant may lead to further damage.